 Oh, and all this risk has increased while staffing levels (and training budgets) decreased.

 Certainly the cloud doesn't eliminate risk, but does shift considerable portions to the provider.
 The beauty of a service is that the underlying details become someone else's problem.
 CIOs no longer need to be concerned with server maintenance, staffing coverage, and virtualization.
 A good SLA: Priceless.

 The business of on-premises communications has become a risky proposition.
-A huge set of problems and responsibilities get displaced by UCaaS, which shifts complexity and risk away from IT.

 Dave Michels is a Contributing Editor and Analyst at TalkingPointz